 Chuvalo was part of the golden era of the heavyweight division in boxing, which began in the 1960s when the biggest stars competed in the most prominent weight class.
 He was matched against superstar boxers Muhammad Ali, Joe Frazier, and George Foreman.

-He was a former Canadian heavyweight title holder who defended his belt multiple times before retiring in 1978.
+He was a former Canadian heavyweight champion who defended his title multiple times before retiring in 1978.
 The Toronto native finished his career with 73 wins, including 64 TKO/KOs, 18 losses, and two draws.

-Chuvalo was inducted into the Canadian Sports Hall of Fame and Canadian Boxing Hall of Fame.
+Chuvalo was inducted into the Canadian Sports Hall of Fame and the Canadian Boxing Hall of Fame.

 He finished his professional career with 178 wins (with 126 TKO/KOs), 30 losses, and 38 draws.